 Getting Back Into Good Standing With the Church

-As you may know, when Greek Orthodox Christians divorce, they lose their good standing in the church and must obtain an Ecclesiastical Divorce in order to regain it.
-Many Orthodox who belong to a Greek Orthodox Church are not aware of how this directly affects them.
-As a way to facilitate the recovery process, the following information which has been taken from the 2011 Yearbook which the Greek Orthodox Archdiocese publishes should clarify any questions you might have: “Orthodox Christians who have obtained a civil divorce but not an ecclesiastical divorce may not participate in any sacraments or serve on the Parish Council, Archdiocesan District Council, Metropolis Council or Archdiocesan Council until they have been granted a divorce by the Church” (p.
-264).
-(By the way, this process varies from one Orthodox jurisdiction to the next.
+As you may or may not know, when Greek Orthodox Christians divorce, they lose their good standing in the church and must obtain an Ecclesiastical Divorce in order to regain it.
+As stated in the 2017 Yearbook (p.
+274) published by the Greek Orthodox Archdiocese of America, “Orthodox Christians…who have obtained a civil divorce but not an ecclesiastical divorce may not participate in any sacraments or serve on the Parish Council, Archdiocesan District Council, Metropolis Council or Archdiocesan Council until they have been granted a divorce by the Church.”
+This process varies from one Orthodox jurisdiction to the next.
 Please check with your priest if you are not part of the Greek Orthodox Archdiocese of America.
-He will be in the best position to outline what is required of you after you obtain a civil divorce.)
+He will be in the best position to outline what is required of you after you obtain a civil divorce.

 The process of obtaining an Ecclesiastical Divorce is not complicated.
 However, when Greek Orthodox Christians find out that this additional step must also be negotiated, many are not interested in revisiting the painful circumstances surrounding their divorce.
 Some even resent this requirement.
 Here are some typical reactions.